Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

     reason: False alarm.
   - code: ParameterNotDefinedInGlobalParameters
     from: networkManagerRoutingConfiguration.json
-    reason: Referenced in common types.json file
+    reason: Referenced in common types.json file.
   - code: ListInOperationName
     from: virtualWan.json
-    reason: Customized verb is used for API
+    reason: Customized verb is used for API.
   - code: ParameterNotUsingCommonTypes
     from: virtualWan.json
     reason:  We are define the resourceGroupName is our swagger without using common types to be consistent with all other parameters we defined in the swagger.